 For years researchers had requested the data and programs used to produce Mann’s Hockey Stick result, and were resisted.
 The repeated requests for code and data culminated in Freedom of Information (FOI) requests, in particular those made by Willis Eschenbach, who tells his story of requests he made for underlying code and data up until the time of the leak.
 It appears that a file, FOI2009.zip, was placed on CRU’s FTP server and then comments alerting people to its existence were posted on several key blogs.

 The importance of disclosure of code and data in one part of the climate change community is illustrated in this fascinating discussion on the blog RealClimate.org in February.
 (Thank you to Michael Nielsen for the pointer.)
 RealClimate.org has 5 primary authors, one of whom is Michael Mann, and its primary author is Gavin Schmidt.
 In this RealClimate blog post from November 27, Where’s the Data, the position seems to be now very much all in favor of data release, but the first comment asks for the steps taken in reconstructing the results as well.
 This is right – reproducibility of results should be the concern (as argued here for example).

 Policy and Public Relations

 A dangerous ramification from the leak could be an undermining of public confidence in science and the conduct of scientists.
 My sense is that making code and data readily available in a way that facilitates reproducibility of results, can help avoid distractions from the real science, such as potential evasions of FOIA requests, whether or not data were fudged, or scientists acted improperly in squelching dissent or manipulating journal editorial boards.
-Perhaps data release is becoming an accepted norm, but code release for reproducibility must follow.
-The issue here is verification and reproducibility, without which it is all but impossible to tell whether the core science done at CRU was correct or not, even for peer reviewing scientists.
+Perhaps data release is becoming an accepted norm, but code release for computational reproducibility must follow.
+The issue here is verification and reproducibility, which is important for understanding and assessing whether the core science done at CRU was correct or not, even for peer reviewing scientists.